crypdick/isomerase.github.io/_posts/2024-01-17-Richards-ML-Study-Guide.md

 ### ["Automate the Boring Stuff with Python" by Al Sweigart](https://automatetheboringstuff.com/)

 I believe that the best way to learn anything is with project-based learning.
-The nice thing about project-based learning is that you it helps you stay motivated to learn because you are working towards a tangible goal.
+The nice thing about projects learning is that concrete goals motivate learning in a way that abstract academic texts can't.

-I recommend this book because each chapter is a project that gives you a useful tool that you can use in your daily life.
+I like that each chapter is a project that gives you a useful tool that you can use in your daily life.
 I think everyone should read it for basic programming literacy.

 It is also free to read online.

 ### [Codecademy Python 3 course](https://www.codecademy.com/learn/learn-python-3)

-Codecademy is a nice because it gives you interactive programming challenges, and helps you learn by doing.
+Codecademy is nice because it gives you interactive programming challenges, and helps by pointing out errors.
 This is a course you can complete in a few days and it will give you a good foundation in Python.
+It's also nice that it gives you a virtual Python terminal in your browser, so you don't have to install anything before you start learning how to code.

 ## Other languages

-Some other languages that are popular for machine learning are R and Julia.
+The other main programming languages for machine learning are R and Julia.

-Julia is a newer language purpose-built for machine learning, and it is gaining popularity.
-I think it is an elegant alternative to Python, but I can't recommend learning it because almost everyone uses Python.
+Julia is a newer language purpose-built for data science, and it is gaining popularity.
+I think it is an elegant alternative to Python, however I can't recommend learning it because almost everyone uses Python.

 R is an older language that is popular in statistics.
 I really hate R, and I don't recommend learning it.
-It is a very ugly language, and it is not as generally useful as Python.
+It is an inelegant language, and it is not as generally useful as Python.
+I think starting to code with R will teach you terrible coding practices.
 It does, however, have a tremendous amount of statistical packages.
-If you are doing a lot of statistics, you may want to learn R. Otherwise, I recommend sticking with Python.
+If you are doing a lot of pure statistics, you may want to learn R. Otherwise, I recommend sticking with Python, especially if you are more interested in deep learning.

 # Machine Learning